How to plan a dream trip: Tour Guides, Timing, and Transportation.

 The Campania Artecard for 27 euros was of great value also.
 We purchased it at the Naples Train station and used it for the Metro ride in Naples, the entrance fee to the Naples Archeological Museum, the train to Sorrento, a bus ride in Sorrento, the bus to Positano, the train back to Pompeii, the Pompeii Scavai entrance fee, the train to Paestum, maybe even the entrance fees at Paestum, and the train back to Naples!

-Rick Steves’ said that having a guide can be beneficial and yet they receive that greatest amount of negative feedback and
+Rick Steves’ said that having a guide can be beneficial and yet they receive the greatest amount of negative feedback and

 complaints regarding tour guides.
 I spent a lot of time researching the different tour companies and private guides for Rome, Florence, and Venice.
 I am a strong believer that a good tour guide can make a city come alive and one learns so much more.
 The negative was the